 When formatting columns, I tend to just use Alt/OCA, but sometimes you might want to manually choose the width of a column.
 To do this, simply select the column, in this case, the Address column and press Alt/OCW.

 I'll type in 60, press OK, and you can see how this widens the column.
 I'll undo with Ctrl/Z.

-Now that we know how to adjust column width, let's move on to row height.
-Rows typically don't create the same autofit problems that columns do because most datasets do not have text on multiple lines.
+Now that we know how to adjust column width let's move on to row height.
+Rows typically don't create the same Autofit problems that columns do because most data sets do not have texts on multiple lines.

-We'll then press the right mouse button and then R to select the row height, and we'll adjust the row height to 18.
+We'll then press the right mouse button, then R to select the row height and we'll adjust the row height to 18.

-As with most commands in Excel, it's tempting to use the mouse to adjust row and column dimensions, but hopefully this lesson has shown you how easy it is to autofit columns and increase row height using a few simple shortcut commands.
+As with most commands in Excel, it's tempting to use the mouse to us row and column dimensions, but hopefully this lesson has shown you how easy it is to Autofit columns and increase row height using a few simple shortcut commands.